nguyensjsu/sp19-281-ace-traordinary/docs/Project_Journal.md

 The Pictures service is implemented using CQRS / ES architecture.
 The reason for this decision is that the frequency and number of queries to the Picture's database to READ / VIEW pictures is expected to be significantly higher than the WRITE / UPLOAD requests.
 The Pictures service is implemented as two independent services: Pictures Command Service and Pictures Query Service.
 More notes on implementaion details is included in next sections.

+#### Microservices
+- User Service: is responsible for user registration and login
+- Payments Service: is responsible for processing payments for picture purchases
+- Pictures Command Service: is responsible for new picture uploads and deletes
+- Pictures Query Service: is responsible for READ requests to the Pictures database
+- Reactions Service: is responsible for managing user reactions on pictures

+#### Command-Query Responsibility Segregation

+CQRS segregates an application into two parts: Commands to perform an action to change the state of aggregates, and Queries to provide a query model for the views of aggregates.

-* RaviTeja - Login and registration micro service and the UI
+* RaviTeja - User Service and the UI

-* Masi - Images micro service
+* Masi - Pictures Command Service, Pictures Query Service

-* Nasrajan - Payment micro service
+* Nasrajan - Payments Service

- * Ramya - Likes and Comments micro service
+ * Ramya - Reactions Service

-Masi will be implementing CQRS for the image part.
-The images will be fetched using one service and will be inserted using another.

 The data storages to be used are: